- Related Links

 Prior to your first appointment, you will be asked to setup up a client portal to complete some initial documents.
 This will allow your counselor to gain a more holistic view of your life.
-You will also be asked to sign a consent for treatment form and to complete a few short assessments.
+You will also be asked to sign a consent for treatment form.
 The counseling center is in demand; therefore, it is important that you honor your mental health and your counselor’s time by keeping your appointment.
 In the event that you need to cancel your appointment, please provide 24 hours of advance notice to allow us to schedule another student for that appointment time.

 If you are a feeling sick and unable to physically attend, we encourage you to utilize our teletherapy option in order to keep your appointment.
 Please email your therapist directly if you need to switch from an in-office session to a virtual appointment so they may send you a link.
 If you need to CANCEL your appointment due illness, please email the counseling center at email@example.com instead of your counselor.